backstage/backstage/docs/auth/index.md

 ---
 id: index
-title: Adding Authentication
+title: Authentication in Backstage
-description: How to add authentication to a Backstage application
+description: Introduction to authentication in Backstage
 ---

-Authentication in Backstage identifies the user, and provides a way for plugins to make requests on behalf of a user to third-party services.
-Backstage can have zero (guest access), one, or many authentication providers.
-The default `@backstage/create-app` template uses guest access for easy startup.

-See [Using authentication and identity](using-auth.md) for tips on using Backstage identity information in your app or plugins.

-## Adding an authentication provider
+The authentication system in Backstage serves two distinct purposes: sign-in and identification of users, as well as delegating access to third-party resources.
+It is possible to configure Backstage to have any number of authentication providers, but only one of these will typically be used for sign-in, with the rest being used to provide access external resources.

+## Built-in Authentication Providers

 Backstage comes with many common authentication providers in the core library: